Friday, 26 October 2018

 The temple was standing; a future temple will stand.
 To observe temple rites, and then to come to Jesus who is the fulfillment of all of those types and shadows; and then to return to the same temple rites which only prefigured Him, would be to reject what God has done in Christ.
 He died for the sins of the world.
 Therefore, the cross of Christ is no longer available to them because it no longer has the meaning they once assigned to it.

 The author then continues with, “…for themselves.”
 This is a reflexive pronoun, dative, third person, plural.
 The term should read, “in themselves,” or, “to themselves.”
 As Cambridge notes, “This is what is called ‘the dative of disadvantage’ – ‘to their own destruction.’”
 There is no human remedy for sin forgiveness, and the temple rites which looked forward to Christ are, in fact, a human remedy to this person.
 Only God can forgive, and that through Christ, who is “… the Son of God.”
 To take this course of action would then lead to the final words of the verses, “…and put Him to open shame.”
-What is the purpose of Christ’s cross if one retreats to what the cross only looked forward to?
+What is the purpose of Christ’s cross if one retreats to what only looked forward to that cross?
 It is a shameful act which would, in turn, bring discredit upon the Lord who voluntarily took on the very sin which the temple rites could not expiate.
 This is what Israel did.
 After tasting His goodness, they shunned Him and returned fully to temple worship.
 To this day, they are looking to re-establish that temple worship once again.

 What is seen here is a merely theoretical possibility within the teaching of the church – both of individual salvation, and of the salvation of God’s people, Israel, collectively.
 It is not speaking of God’s omnipotence which saved and sealed a person in the first place, and who redeemed Israel and promised that He would never forsake them.
 God does not make mistakes.
 It is a lesson of warning.
 As Cambridge states –